-Invoice funding was obviously designed by a government bureaucrat whose sole objective is to confuse the parent and thus avoid payment as long as possible.
-The procedures and forms required are bizarre to say the least.
+The BC Autism funding program was obviously designed by a government bureaucrat whose sole objective is to confuse the parent.
+The procedures and forms required can be difficult to follow at times.

 - Every team member that you expect to get paid by the Autism Funds Unit will have to register individually as a “Service Provider”.